| July 14, 2020 | Lifestyle

 It’s time to redefine cannabis as a wellness product as opposed to a medical or recreational drug.
 Across all 50 states, Key to Cannabis supports people who are already utilizing CBD products for health.

-We can support better understanding of cannabis use by avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
+We can support a better understanding of cannabis use by avoiding phrases like “get high” that perpetuate the intoxicant/recreational classification.
 Does this mean you absolutely have to get a medical card?
 No. However, you can vote with your dollar to support the few cannabis shops focused on product quality, service, and user experience as opposed to those that only care about the bottom line.

 Unfortunately, the recreational market will continue to cut corners until it reaches a point where consumers refuse to pay for that substandard level of service and product quality.